 Standard ways to pay for your energy with Bulb

-If you’re able to make monthly payments, a Direct Debit is the easiest way to pay for your energy in advance.
+If you’re able to make monthly payments, a Direct Debit is the easiest way to pay for your energy.
 Paying this way means that you can split the cost of your energy into equal amounts throughout the year.
-So your payments won’t go up in winter if you put the heating on.

 Top up (Pay As You Go)